neunhoef/shuntingyard/x/X.md

     NAME -> TYPE          for an output argument
     NAME <-> TYPE         for a reference argument

-Inputs are generally immutable, output arguments count as uninitialized but can be written to.
+Inputs are immutable, output arguments count as uninitialized but can be written to.
 Reference arguments count as initialized and can be modified.
-If the TYPE is a struct type, then the above notation does not allow the function to inspect or modify the member variables.
-If the function shall have access to the member values, one has to write two minus signs as in
+If the TYPE is a struct type, then the above notation does not allow the function to inspect or modify the private member variables.
+If the function shall have access to the member values, one has to write two minus signs as in (long arrow notation)

     NAME <-- TYPE         to give the function read access to members NAME --> TYPE         to give the function write access to members